FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 - Everything on the PC Version
 - On-Screen Controls
 - Pause Button
+### Player markers/names and attached health bars
+This is unnecessary.
+Refer to Whitelight's video on Far Cry 6 35:00 - 37:00.
 ### Menus
 ##### Main Menu
 Standard main menu.
 Buttons: